๐Ÿง Contemplating a True Set

 Here, equivalent items can coexist and be enumerated.

-Therefore, the TrueSet is a specialized case of a more general data structure: the Classifier.
-The Classifier stores arrays of items — supporting arrays of varying lengths — and enables enumeration of classes based on specified keys.
+Therefore, the TrueSet is a specialized case of a more general data structure: the Classifier as a rich Map allowing multivariate keys and multiple values per key.

 import { Classifier } from "@fizzwiz/sorted";